Wernfried/mongoDB-oneclick/README.md

 - All data files are placed in `c:\MongoDB\data\` subfolders
   - modify `.cfg` and `.bat` files accordingly, if needed
 - All mongo services are created on `localhost`
-- All MongoDB's are created with Authentication (you should **never** deploy a MongoDB without Authentication)
-- An admin user with root privilegers is created while setup
-  - Username: `admin`
-  - Password: `manager`
 - Mongo services are configured on these ports:

 ```